Chart Color Schemes

 The level of general health in Nundah is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-However, this is higher than the national average among older, at-risk cohorts.
-The rate of private health cover in Nundah is exceptionally high at approximately 60% of the total population (8,846 people).
-Mental health issues and asthma are the most common medical conditions in the area, impacting 11.2 and 7.6% of residents respectively.
-70.7% of residents declare themselves completely clear of medical ailments, which is similar to the 70.7% figure across Greater Brisbane.
-The area has 13.4% of residents aged 65 and over (1,979 people).
-Health outcomes among seniors in Nundah present some challenges that require more attention than those for the broader population.
+Common health conditions are less prevalent in the general population but higher among older cohorts at risk.
+Private health cover is exceptionally high, with approximately 60% of Nundah's total population of 8,885 people having it.
+Mental health issues and asthma were found to be the most common medical conditions in the area, affecting 11.2% and 7.6% of residents respectively.
+70.7% of residents declared themselves completely clear of medical ailments, similar to Greater Brisbane's figure of 70.7%.
+The area has a higher proportion of seniors aged 65 and over compared to national averages, with 13.4% (1,988 people) falling into this age group.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health